JavierMarro/CS50-Intro-CS/README.md

 # CS50: Introduction to Computer Science

 This repository contains code created while taking [**CS50 Introduction to Computer Science**](https://pll.harvard.edu/course/cs50-introduction-computer-science) course by Harvard's OpenCourseWare and this is the year 2025 version.
-Some programs were written by me from scratch, others would have help functions or would have TODO comments put in place for me to implement the functionality required.
+Some programs were fully written by me from scratch, others would have help functions or would have TODO comments put in place for me to implement the functionality required, and therefore I can only claim authorship of the code written by me in those TODO blocks.

 ## Set of problems Week 1 - Intro to C